thecarp/dactyl-keyboard/doc/options-nested.md

 #### Parameter <a id="layout-roll-base">`base`</a>

 An angle in radians.
 This is the “tenting” angle.
-Applied to your main cluster, it controls the overall left-to-right tilt of each half of the keyboard.
+Applied to your main cluster on a split keyboard, it controls the overall left-to-right tilt of each half.

 #### Parameter <a id="layout-roll-intrinsic">`intrinsic`</a>